bluesky-social/atproto-website/README.md

 This deletes local files only.
 Once a feed `guid` has been distributed to subscribers, you cannot retroactively unsubscribe them — be deliberate.

-#### Dev Studio — episode editor (dev only)
+#### Add an episode in the browser

-The browser alternative to `npm run podcast create`, at `http://localhost:3000/studio/podcast`.
-It writes the same three files and the same `src/lib/episodes.ts` entry, and adds two things the CLI can't do: it uploads the MP3 to R2 for you, and it reads the duration out of the file instead of asking `ffprobe`.
+`npm run podcast create` has a browser equivalent — see [Dev Studio](#dev-studio-dev-only).
+It writes the same three files and the same `episodes.ts` entry, and adds two things the CLI can't do: it uploads the MP3 for you, and it reads the duration out of the file rather than asking `ffprobe`.

-Same ground rules as the [blog studio](#dev-studio--blog-authoring-ui-dev-only): dev-only (404s in production), files are the source of truth, hand-editing the MDX is fully supported, and the UI does no git operations.

-**Two-step create.** Fill in the metadata and press *Create episode*; audio, show notes, and the OG image appear afterwards.
-That's not arbitrary — those three write into the episode's directory, which doesn't exist until the episode does.

-**Audio upload requires R2 credentials.** Uploading is the *only* way to set an episode's audio in the studio — there's no URL field — so without these five values in `.env` the editor can create and edit everything except the audio, and the drop zone reports `R2 not configured`.
-Use `npm run podcast create` if you already have a hosted MP3 URL.
+#### Audio upload (R2)

+Only the Studio uploads audio; `npm run podcast create` expects a URL you've already hosted.
+Uploading needs five values in `.env`:

 ```
 CLOUDFLARE_ACCOUNT_ID=     # 32-char hex, from the R2 overview page